-Dye testing should be performed to determine and adjust the performance of the RECIRCULATION SYSTEM.
 Dye studies tend to be qualitative in nature.
 A dye test may not be necessary for "STANDARD" designs previously determined to provide effective mixing.
 It might be particularly important for irregular shaped POOLS.
 Some judgment is generally required to determine whether a dye study should be classified as passing or a failing.
 In general, dead zones (or areas of poor circulation) would indicate a failure that could be fixed by adjusting the INLETS or other system hydraulics.
 If the POOL does not reach a uniform color within 15-20 minutes, then adjustments are required.
 Refer to Appendix 3: Dye Testing Procedure for additional information.